Robpol86/robpol86.com/docs/posts/2025/2025-07-21-truenas-scale-telegraf.md

 ```

 This guide will explain how to run Telegraf on TrueNAS SCALE, as well as running InfluxDB and Grafana apps to collect metrics
 and show graphs.
 This is how I run all three apps on my Beelink Me Mini NAS.
-Af of this writing I'm running TrueNAS SCALE
+As of this writing I'm running TrueNAS SCALE
 25.04.1.

 Most guides and posts on the internet show how to run Telegraf from a Docker container with /sys and other filesystems